A reporter declined to reveal his source. Then police showed up at his front door with guns.

 “The citizens and leaders of the City of San Francisco have demanded a complete and thorough investigation into this leak, and this action represents a step in the process of investigating a potential case of obstruction of justice along with the illegal distribution of confidential police material,” it said.

-An FBI spokeswoman said that the bureau’s agents did not participate in the execution of the search warrant but confirmed that they were present to interview Carmody.
+An FBI spokeswoman said the bureau’s agents did not participate in the execution of the search warrant but confirmed they were present to interview Carmody.

-A law enforcement source, who spoke on the condition of anonymity, said that Carmody was handcuffed for procedural issues related to “multiple weapons” in the house.
-Carmody said that he is the lawful owner of an unspecified number of guns.
+A law enforcement source, who spoke on the condition of anonymity to discuss the matter, said Carmody was handcuffed for procedural reasons related to “multiple weapons” in the house.
+Carmody said he is the lawful owner of an unspecified number of guns.

-Carmody says his ability to work is now crippled by the seizure of his electronics.
+Carmody said his ability to work now is crippled by the seizure of his electronics.
 A search warrant and affidavit he distributed noted that police took at least at least four tablets, seven computers, 10 hard drives, a dozen phones, two cameras, reporters’ notebooks and a thumb drive from his home.
 He has started a GoFundMe page to raise money to buy more equipment.

-Thomas R. Burke, a First Amendment lawyer in the Bay Area who represents Carmody, said that he believes the police overreached significantly.
+Thomas R. Burke, a First Amendment lawyer in the Bay Area who represents Carmody, said he believes the police significantly overreached.

 “I am shocked at how far this has gone already,” he said.
 “It’s already gotten way out of hand.”